 They perform well, although not necessarily better than other styles of brake rotors.
 These newer brake rotors are starting to appear on some luxury cars, including Mercedes and BMW.
 Car owners looking to be consistent with maintenance may prefer to stick with the drilled & slotted brake rotors if these were original to their vehicle.

-These rotors do work particularly well for tow vehicles, trucks, and other cars that carry heavy loads.
+Drilled and slotted rotors do work particularly well for tow vehicles, trucks, and other cars that carry heavy loads.
 Heavier vehicles require more energy to come to a stop safely, and this type of brake rotor excels at delivering it.
 Drilled & slotted brake rotors are also are fine for general use in street vehicles.

 Drilled & slotted rotors are not recommended for performance racing since the drilling makes them vulnerable to cracking.